 Student Voice structure

 On an annual basis, all Whickham School pupils are invited to apply for the role as year group representatives on our school Student Council.
 Following a successful application and interview process, two representatives are elected from each year group and they are tasked with representing the views of their year group at half termly Student Council meetings.
-Student Council meetings are led by Miss Gainford and agenda’s are driven by whole school and pupil-led priorities.
+Student Council meetings are led by Mr Philipson and agenda’s are driven by whole school and pupil-led priorities.
 Student Council members work closely with the Student Leadership Team (see below) to make sure priorities align.

 “I really enjoy circle time as it allows me to express my views.
 If these views can help improve the school then they are discussed by our tutor rep through student voice.”
 (Year 8 boy)